We may earn commission from affiliate links →

 Shoulder Seasons In Santorini

-The mid-season, or shoulder season, is the middle of April until the start of June and October.
+The mid-season, or shoulder season, is in the middle of April until the start of June and October.
 During these months, the weather is delightful, but it might rain a little.
 Crowds are less, although it’s still quite busy, and you can manage to bag a few good deals on accommodation if you look hard enough.

 Low Season In Santorini